Katerina Stefanidi: 2014–2015

 In the 2014 indoor season, she improved her personal best to 4.55 m.
 In the 2014 outdoor season, she improved her lifetime best to 4.57 m and then established even better best of 4.60 m at the Diamond League meeting in New York City.
 She competed for the first time at the European Athletics Team Championships 1st league, held in Tallinn, representing Greece and winning with a 4.55 m jump.
 She managed to improve her PB again at the Glasgow Diamond League in with a jump at 4.65 m.
 One week before the European Championships she set another personal best at 4.71 m, equaling the Greek national record.

-At the 2014 European Championships held in Zürich, Switzerland she had an easy qualification, while in the final she had her first success in major events by winning the silver medal with 4.60 m, losing the gold medal in the very last jump of the event to Anzhelika Sidorova.
+At the 2014 European Championships held in Zurich, Switzerland she had an easy qualification, while in the final she had her first success in major events by winning the silver medal with 4.60 m, losing the gold medal in the very last jump of the event to Anzhelika Sidorova.
 She later won the Birmingham Diamond League meeting with 4.57 m and took the third place at the circuit's final held in Zürich with 4.67 m.
 With these results, she took the second place overall at the Diamond League series, only behind Fabiana Murer.
 During 2014, she jumped 10 times above 4.55 m, while her pre-2014 PB was 4.51 m.

 During the 2015 indoor season, she set a personal best four times (4.56 m, 4.60 m, 4.61 m and 4.77 m, which was temporarily the national record).
 At the 2015 European Indoor Championships, she won the silver medal with 4.75 m.